 How long do late payments stay on your credit report?

-A late payment stays on your credit report for seven years.
-Since payment history makes up 35% of your credit score, even one late payment can make a significant impact.
+A late credit card payment stays on your credit report for seven years.
+Since payment history makes up 35% of your credit score, even a single late payment can make a significant impact.

 Not all late payments have the same impact, though.
 Most creditors place late payments in one of the following categories, according to MyFICO: